 - Smoked paprika: Use smoked sweet paprika, not smoked hot paprika (the latter is spicy).
 If the package doesn't explicitly say "hot" or "picante", it's probably sweet.

-- Vital wheat gluten (flour): Usually found in the baking aisle, often near the flour (since it is sometimes added to bread recipes).
-We use Bob's Red Mill Vital Wheat Gluten.
+- Vital wheat gluten (flour): Usually found in the baking aisle, often near the flour.
+We used Bob's Red Mill Vital Wheat Gluten.

-- Storage tips: Slice and sear just the amount of "meat" you need for serving.
+- Make-ahead / Storage tips: Slice and sear just the amount of "meat" you need for serving.
 The remaining block of "meat" can be tightly wrapped and refrigerated for 3 to 4 days.
-When needed, slice and sear it in an oiled skillet or nonstick.
+(Or alternatively, wrap in foil and freeze in an airtight freezer bag for up to 3 months).
+Before serving, slice and sear it in an oiled skillet or nonstick.

 kate says